chevereto/v3-docs/setup/server-issues.md

 - Missing writing permissions in Chevereto paths
 - Bad or invalid setup (timezone, multi-views, timeout, etc.)
 - Wrong NGINX server block / PHP-FPM issues
+- `mod_security` or any other artifact blocking requests from/to

 ## PHP issues